Unpacking Baggage In Marriage

-Marriage is meant to bring two people together so they can grow together, become close, to be the best and happiest version of themselves.
+Marriage is meant to bring two people together so they can grow together, become close, and to be the best and happiest version of themselves.
 Together, they can raise children with their DNA who follow their lead and grow up to be well-adjusted Torah Jews so that Hashem’s world can continue to thrive.

 The dream is to grow old together and enjoy our best years together.
 The way to reach the deep desired connection in marriage is by helping each other grow emotionally and mentally every day.
 I heard from a woman that at the beginning of her marriage, her husband told her that he is not her mother and that he is not here to “raise her.”
 He did not understand the essence of the Torah marriage.
 The Torah tells us that we must grow every day.
 In spirituality, we cannot remain in the same spot for long, we either grow or we fall.

-teacher, doctor, nurse, therapist, referee, maid, cook, provider, defender, and protector.
+When it comes to children, parents are willing to put in all the work, sacrifice day and night, be their teacher, doctor, nurse, therapist, referee, maid, cook, provider, defender, and protector.
 However, when it comes to the life partner which leads to our own happiness, and our children’s stability, many are unwilling to do so.

 So, too, your spouse simply wants the same.
 How can you accomplish this?

-When a child is born, they start with an empty suitcase, every big event in life, happy or sad, gets stored in that suitcase as a memory.
+When a child is born, they start with an empty suitcase.
+Every big event in life, happy or sad, gets stored in that suitcase as a memory.
 Every trauma gets thrown into the suitcase with such force that it shatters into lots of small pieces.
 As we grow, the suitcase gets filled with a variety of memories.

 Parents try to help their children fill their suitcase with happy moments and good memories.
 However, they too have baggage of their own to deal with.
 Their unresolved negative baggage effects their children as well.
 There will always be some negative experiences in life that are beyond one’s control.
-Life happens!

 Once the suitcase is full, it gets closed and a new one is added to the baggage.
 We carry those suitcases of experiences around with us wherever we go.
 We each see life through the lens of our baggage, and they mold us into the person we are.